darraghmurphy1/SkateShack/README.md

 ### User Goals

-- As a shopper, I want to easily find the products and their details.
+- As a user, I want to easily find the products and their details.

-- As a shopper, I want to view products on a specific category.
+- As a user, I want to view products on a specific category.

-- As a shopper, I want to be able to sort the products depending on their price, rating or category.
+- As a user, I want to be able to sort the products depending on their price, rating or category.

-- As a shopper, I want to be able to search for products using specific keywords.
+- As a user, I want to be able to search for products using specific keywords.

-- As a shopper, I want to easily select the quantity of products to be purchased.
+- As a user, I want to easily select the quantity of products to be purchased.

-- As a shopper, I want to easily view the current purchase amount.
+- As a user, I want to easily view the current purchase amount.

-- As a shopper, I want to view all items currently on my shopping bag and be able to update them.
+- As a user, I want to view all items currently on my shopping bag and be able to update them.

-- As a shopper, I want to easily provide my shipping and payment information during the checkout.
+- As a user, I want to easily provide my shipping and payment information during the checkout.

-- As a shopper, I want to feel my personal and payment data is being handled securely.
+- As a user, I want to feel my personal and payment data is being handled securely.

-- As a shopper, I want to receive an order confirmation once I have finished my purchase.
+- As a user, I want to receive an order confirmation once I have finished my purchase.

-- As a shopper, I want to receive an order confirmation email for my records.
+- As a user, I want to receive an order confirmation email for my records.

-- As a frequent shopper, I want to be able to register an account using my email address to be able to keep my records and interact with the website.
+- As a frequent user, I want to be able to register an account using my email address to be able to keep my records and interact with the website.

-- As a frequent shopper, I want to receive a confirmation once my account has been registered to make sure the information entered was correctly.
+- As a frequent user, I want to receive a confirmation once my account has been registered to make sure the information entered was correctly.

-- As a registered shopper, I want to easily log in and out from my account.
+- As a registered user, I want to easily log in and out from my account.

-- As a registered shopper, I want to be able to recover access to my account in case I forget my password.
+- As a registered user, I want to be able to recover access to my account in case I forget my password.

-- As a registered shopper, I want to have a personalized profile page where I can keep my contact information updated and see my past orders.
+- As a registered user, I want to have a personalized profile page where I can keep my contact information updated and see my past orders.

-- As a shopper, I want to be able to read product reviews left by other shoppers.
+- As a user, I want to be able to read product reviews left by other users.

-- As a shopper, I want to be able to sort the reviews by date or rating.
+- As a user, I want to be able to sort the reviews by date or rating.

-- As a registered shopper, I want to be able to leave product reviews and rate the products.
+- As a registered user, I want to be able to leave product reviews and rate the products.

-- As a registered shopper, I want to be able to keep a list of my favorite products to purchase again in the future.
+- As a registered user, I want to be able to keep a list of my favorite products to purchase again in the future.

-- As a registered shopper, I want to be able to easily add and remove favorite products.
+- As a registered user, I want to be able to easily add and remove favorite products.

 - As a site admin, I want to be able to add and update products.